Kafala System Reforms (Employer Transfer) in UAE

 • You want to change employers within the UAE.

-• Your employer is not renewing your contract or you have completed your notice period.
+• Your employer is not renewing your contract or you have completed your contractual notice period.

-• You are in a labour dispute and need to continue working.
+• You are in a labour dispute and need to continue working to support yourself.

-• Serve your notice period as required by your contract (30-90 days).
+• Serve your notice period as required by your contract (typically 30-90 days under the 2021 Labour Law).

-• Your new employer should apply for your work permit transfer through MOHRE.
+• Your new employer should apply for your work permit transfer through MOHRE — the process is largely digital.

-• If your current employer tries to block the transfer, file a complaint with MOHRE.
+• If your current employer tries to block the transfer, file a complaint with MOHRE at 600-590000, through the MOHRE smart app, or at any Tasheel service centre.

 What should you NOT do?

-• Do not leave your job without serving notice — this can result in a 1-year labour ban in some cases.
+• Do not leave your job without serving notice — absconding (leaving without following proper procedures) can result in a 1-year labour ban and difficulty getting future UAE visas.

-• Do not work for a new employer before the transfer is processed — this is considered illegal employment.
+• Do not work for a new employer before the transfer is officially processed through MOHRE — this is considered illegal employment and carries fines for both you and the new employer.

-• Do not accept threats from your employer about blocking your transfer — the law protects your right to move.
+• Do not accept threats from your employer about blocking your transfer or filing an absconding case — the 2021 law protects your right to move, and MOHRE investigates such complaints.

 You came here to know your rights — help someone else know theirs.